-We also run our Halls to Home campaign to support you in making the transition from living in our halls of residence to becoming a responsible member of the local community living in the private rented sector.
-Find out more here.
+We run our Halls to Home campaign each year to support you in making the transition from living in our halls of residence to becoming a responsible member of the local community living in the private rented sector.

 Royal Holloway is committed to maintaining the best possible relationship with the local community.
 We are also aware that the vast majority of our students contribute greatly and in many ways to the local community and local economy.